Radix Config

 variables

-Sub-pipeline environment variables names and values, provided for all build Radix environments in sub-pipelines.
+- (optional, available only in sub-pipelines) environment variables names and values, provided for all build Radix environments in sub-pipelines.
 These common environment variables can be overridden by environment-specific environment variables with the same names.

 identity